Purpose

 Inclusion Criteria

-include but are not limited to the following: - Has a histologically confirmed diagnosis of squamous cell carcinoma, adenosquamous carcinoma, or adenocarcinoma of cervix - Has persistent, recurrent, or newly diagnosed metastatic cervical cancer that is not amenable to curative treatment (surgery and/or radiation) - If infected with human immunodeficiency virus (HIV), has well controlled HIV on antiretroviral therapy - If positive for hepatitis B surface antigen, has received hepatitis B virus (HBV) antiviral therapy and has undetectable HBV viral load - If has a history of hepatitis C virus (HCV) infection, has undetectable HCV viral load - Has an Eastern Cooperative Oncology Group performance status of 0 or 1 - Has tumor programmed cell death ligand 1 expression of combined positive score ≥1 The main
+include but are not limited to the following: - Has a histologically confirmed diagnosis of squamous cell carcinoma, adenosquamous carcinoma, or adenocarcinoma of cervix - Has persistent, recurrent, or newly diagnosed metastatic (International Federation of Gynecology and Obstetrics [FIGO]-2028 Stage IVB) cervical cancer that is not amenable to curative treatment (surgery and/or radiation) - If infected with human immunodeficiency virus (HIV), has well controlled HIV on antiretroviral therapy - If positive for hepatitis B surface antigen, has received hepatitis B virus (HBV) antiviral therapy and has undetectable HBV viral load - If has a history of hepatitis C virus (HCV) infection, has undetectable HCV viral load - Has an Eastern Cooperative Oncology Group performance status of 0 or 1 - Has tumor programmed cell death ligand 1 expression of combined positive score ≥1 The main

 Exclusion Criteria

-include but are not limited to the following: - Has HIV infection with a history of Kaposi's sarcoma and/or Multicentric Castleman's Disease - Has a history of documented severe dry eye syndrome, severe Meibomian gland disease and/or blepharitis, or severe corneal disease that prevents/delays corneal healing - Has active inflammatory bowel disease requiring immunosuppressive medication or previous history of inflammatory bowel disease (e.g., Crohn's disease, ulcerative colitis, or chronic diarrhea) - Has uncontrolled, significant cardiovascular disease or cerebrovascular disease - Has received prior systemic anticancer therapy other than what is specified in this protocol - Is currently receiving a strong inducer/inhibitor of cytochrome P450 3A4 that cannot be discontinued for the duration of treatment with sac-TMT - Has a diagnosis of immunodeficiency - Has a known additional malignancy that is progressing or has required active treatment within the past 3 years - Has known active central nervous system metastases and/or carcinomatous meningitis - Has active autoimmune disease that has required systemic treatment in the past 2 years; replacement therapy (e.g., thyroxine, insulin, or physiologic corticosteroid) is allowed - Has a history of (noninfectious) pneumonitis/interstitial lung disease that required steroids or has current pneumonitis/interstitial lung disease - Has a history of stem cell/solid organ transplant - Has not adequately recovered from major surgery or has ongoing surgical complications
+include but are not limited to the following: - Has HIV infection with a history of Kaposi's sarcoma and/or Multicentric Castleman's Disease - Has a history of documented severe dry eye syndrome, severe Meibomian gland disease and/or blepharitis, or severe corneal disease that prevents/delays corneal healing - Has active inflammatory bowel disease requiring immunosuppressive medication or previous history of inflammatory bowel disease (eg, Crohn's disease, ulcerative colitis, or chronic diarrhea) - Has uncontrolled, significant cardiovascular disease or cerebrovascular disease - Has received prior systemic anticancer therapy other than what is specified in this protocol - Is currently receiving a strong inducer/inhibitor of cytochrome P450 3A4 that cannot be discontinued for the duration of treatment with sac-TMT - Has a diagnosis of immunodeficiency - Has a known additional malignancy that is progressing or has required active treatment within the past 3 years - Has known active central nervous system metastases and/or carcinomatous meningitis - Has active autoimmune disease that has required systemic treatment in the past 2 years; replacement therapy (eg, thyroxine, insulin, or physiologic corticosteroid) is allowed - Has a history of (noninfectious) pneumonitis/interstitial lung disease (ILD) that required steroids, has current pneumonitis/ILD, or has suspected ILD or pneumonitis that cannot be ruled out by standard diagnostic assessments - Has a history of stem cell/solid organ transplant - Has not adequately recovered from major surgery or has ongoing surgical complications

 Study Design